CSUMontpellier/CSUM-GS/docs/index.rst

 This repository contains a set of tools and scripts that you can use to interact with, and contributes to CSUM satellites operations.

+The pages **1U Decoder** and **3U Decoder** are old version of the documentation.
+The scripts used are not maintained anymore, however you can find them in previous commit of this repository.
+The pages are still here for additional information.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   satellites
    installation
    demodulators
    decoding_1u